deephyper/deephyper/docs/install/thetagpu.rst

 ThetaGPU (Argonne LCF)
 ***************

-`ThetaGPU <theta healing>`_  is an extension of `Theta <https://www.alcf.anl.gov/theta>`_ and is comprised of 24 NVIDIA DGX A100 nodes at Argonne Leadership Computing Facility (ALCF).
+`ThetaGPU <https://www.alcf.anl.gov/theta>`_  is an extension of Theta and is comprised of 24 NVIDIA DGX A100 nodes at Argonne Leadership Computing Facility (ALCF).
 See the `documentation <https://argonne-lcf.github.io/ThetaGPU-Docs/>`_ of ThetaGPU from the Datascience group at Argonne National Laboratory for more information.
 The system documentation from the ALCF can be accessed `here <https://www.alcf.anl.gov/support-center/theta-gpu-nodes/getting-started-thetagpu>`_.

 .. _theta-module-installation: